Mulch is a trendy product that protects, decorates and supports plant growth for all your plantations.

 There are 2 major types of mulch

-- Mineral mulch – shale, pozzolana, pebbles or clay marbles.
+- Mineral mulch – shale mulch, pozzolana mulch, pebbles or clay marbles.

-- Plant-based mulch – Pine tree bark, cocoa hulls, flax, dried leaves, lawn trimmings…
+- Plant-based mulch – pine tree bark mulch, cocoa hull mulch, flax mulch, dried leaf mulch, lawn trimmings…

 You’ll have understood by now that mulching boasts many advantages, and is among those products that can easily replace others that don’t necessarily respect our planet.

 Since mulch creates a favorable environment within the ecosystem, such animals as worms, larvae, and insects will be attracted to it.

 Birds will then come to feed on those.